 The Asian Financial Crisis and its Aftermath

-The Asian financial crisis of 1997-1998 had a significant impact on Indonesia's economy and its standardization system.
-The crisis exposed vulnerabilities in the financial sector and highlighted the importance of good governance and regulatory frameworks.
+Let's talk about the Asian financial crisis of 1997-1998 had a significant impact on Indonesia's economy and its standardization system.
+The crisis exposed vulnerabilities in the financial sector and highlighted the importance of good governance and regulatory frameworks But it adds up..

 - Increased focus on quality and competitiveness: The crisis prompted a renewed focus on improving the quality and competitiveness of Indonesian products and services.